Welcome to Spider Class

 This half term we will be learning:

-In English this half term we are going to be changing our focus to non-fiction texts with an emphasis on instructional writing.
+In English this half term we will be focusing on character description.
 We will once again we using the Talk4Writing approach, beginning with our cold write and hook, before moving through the imitation, innovation and independent stages.
-Our model text this half term is ‘How to look after a pet dragon’ and will provide us with a high quality example of this text type and will allow us to develop our knowledge of imperative verbs, adverbs, commas in lists and sentence openers, just to name a few.
+Our model text this half term is The Cobbler of Krakow and Smok the Dragon which will provide us with a high-quality example.
+We will learn how to use adjectives split by a comma, similes and alliteration.
+We will also be focusing on our non-negotiables of full stops and capital letters.

 At the Isle of Ely Primary School, we use knowledge organisers as a tool to enhance our students learning and to allow parents and carers to support their child's learning.
 In our knowledge organisers you will find essential knowledge, key dates, vocabulary and key figures where relevant.
 These can be used as a fun assessment tool which will ensure that students remember more and learn more in the upcoming unit of work.